I. Executive Summary and Purpose

 The eCO will facilitate the establishment of all CNP and/or CP operations for approved set ups as well as submit orders for Point of Sale (POS) terminal equipment to be utilized.

-- Ensure staffs meet all requirements for card processing.
+6. Ensure staff meet all requirements for card processing.

-AA.
-Currently, UNC Charlotte accepts three major payment cards: Visa, MasterCard, American Express, and Discover.
+EE.
+Currently, UNC Charlotte accepts four major payment cards: Visa, MasterCard, American Express, and Discover (please note: Diners’ Club and JCB are accepted under the Discover agreement).
 It is expected that all University merchants engaged in the acceptance of card transactions accept all card types supported by the University and no others.

-- Prepare appropriate deposit documentation and submit it to the University Cashiers by 11:00 AM on the day that the settlement of funds for card transactions is reflected in the banking settlement reports.
+1. Prepare appropriate deposit documentation and submit it to the University Cashiers via the Financial Transaction Request (FTR) form by 12:00 noon on the day that the settlement of funds for card transactions is reflected in the banking settlement reports.

 IV.
 Requirements for All Payment Card Transactions